Everest Three Passes Trek - 19 Days

 ActivitiesTrekking

-Best Timeautumn/spring
+Best TimeAutumn/Spring

-The Three Passes Trek is a challenging and rewarding trekking adventure in the Everest region of Nepal.
+Everest Three Passes Trek is a challenging and rewarding trekking adventure in the Everest region of Nepal.
 As the name suggests, it involves crossing three high mountain passes: Kongma La Pass (5,535m), Cho La Pass (5,420m), and Renjo La Pass (5,340m).
 This trek offers stunning views of some of the world's highest peaks, including Mount Everest, Lhotse, Nuptse, Makalu, and Cho Oyu, as well as opportunities to explore remote Sherpa villages, Buddhist monasteries, and pristine mountain landscapes.
 Here's a detailed overview of the Three Passes Trek:

-The Three Passes Trek typically starts and ends in Lukla, a small town with an airport that serves as the gateway to the Everest region.
+TEverest Three Passes Trek typically starts and ends in Lukla, a small town with an airport that serves as the gateway to the Everest region.
 From Lukla, trekkers follow a circular route that takes them through the heart of the Khumbu Valley.

 The trek passes through iconic Sherpa villages such as Namche Bazaar, Tengboche, Dingboche, and Gokyo, as well as lesser-known settlements like Thame and Lungden.
 Along the way, trekkers traverse rugged mountain terrain, cross glacial moraines, and hike through rhododendron forests, alpine meadows, and high-altitude valleys.